SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 > For calculations in a regulated area like finance or construction,
 > or in a domain that has an expectation of high-precision results,
 > you might need a special-purpose numeric type
-> that implements behaviors such as rounding and truncation
+> that implements behaviors such as rounding and truncation,
 > according to that area's requirements.

 ### Integer Bounds